 All Babies Spit Up

-Although many parents believe all babies spit up regularly, the reality is more nuanced.
+It’s a common belief that all babies spit up regularly, but the reality is more varied.

-While it’s common for some infants to spit up, not every baby experiences this.
-Research shows that approximately 40% of infants will have some degree of reflux, but many may never spit up at all.
+While it is common, not every baby experiences it.
+Roughly 40% of infants have some degree of reflux, but many may never spit up at all.
+Factors like feeding technique, a baby’s temperament, and even their anatomy all play a role.

 Spit-Up Indicates Allergies